Your Home is Healthier with UVC Light.

 UV light is used in hospitals, in refrigeration, and you can even find it in a vacuum cleaner.

 If you didn’t already know, ultraviolet light is trending as a sanitizer in hospitals.
 The technology is used to keep bacteria, mold and mildew from collecting in holy places like hospital beds and food storage refrigerators.
-I remember working in the kitchen at the camp as a camp counselor and telling all kids, especially teenagers, to not play with the big box in our freezer that kept it from growing mold when it wasn’t being used for the other eight months of the year.
+I remember working in the kitchen at my camp as a camp counselor and telling all kids, especially teenagers, to not play with the big box in our freezer that kept it from growing mold when it wasn’t being used for the other eight months of the year.

 This technology becomes smaller and more accessible and consumers are finding innovative new uses for ultraviolet technology.
 Some are for your phone and then some are like our vacuums, which combines traditional cleaning methods with this feature.